 In this subsection, we introduce some basic notation, conventions, and simple facts.
-Then we define configuration and cycle of bisectors, meridional curves, and related concepts.
-Finally, we calculate the Toledo invariant of representations provided by a cycle of bisectors.
+Then we define configurations and cycles of bisectors, meridional curves, and related concepts.
+Finally, we calculate the Toledo invariant of representations defined by cycles of bisectors.

-{\bf2.1.1.}~Fix, once and for all, a three-dimensional $\Bbb C$-vector space $V$ equipped with an hermitian form $\langle-,-\rangle$ of signature $++-$.
+{\bf2.1.1.}~Fix, once and for all, a three-dimensional $\Bbb C$-vector space $V$ equipped with a hermitian form $\langle-,-\rangle$ of signature $++-$.
 The corresponding unitary, special unitary, and projective unitary groups are respectively denoted by $\U$, $\SU$, and $\PU$.
 Depending on the context, we will use the elements of $V$ to denote the points in the complex projectivization $\Bbb P$ of $V$.
 In general, $\Bbb PW$ denotes the complex projectivization of $W\subset V$.

 It is well known that the complex hyperbolic plane can be identified with the open $4$-ball\footnote{Here and in what follows, the symbol $:=$ stands for `equals by definition.'}

 The complex hyperbolic distance between two points $p_1,p_2\in\Bbb B$ can be expressed in terms of the {\it tance}